 I experienced many of these symptoms, weakness (while this weekend I walked over 10 miles without feeling much of any type of exhaustion), abdominal bloating, did you see the picture of my belly in https://hashimashi.com/top-8-benefits-squats?

-If that is not abdominal bloating, out to 48″, what is?
+If that is not abdominal bloating, out to 48 or 50″, what is?

 Adrenal exhaustion he says can result in fatigue, insomnia, depression, and obesity, all symptoms that I have grappled with for many years, especially depression and obesity.